Skip to content

 MATLAB is available as a module on Apocrita.
 QMUL has a site licence for MATLAB.

 Please see here if you want to install MATLAB on your desktop.
-If you do want to try MATLAB interactively on Apocrita see below.

 Usage